Dino Đurbuzović: Playing career

 Born in Sarajevo, SFR Yugoslavia, present day Bosnia and Herzegovina on 14 August 1956, Đurbuzović started playing football in his hometown club Željezničar.
 He was first playing in the youth team, but then signed a professional contract with the club, however he never played a single official game for the first team.

 Đurbuzović was loaned-out to Iskra Bugojno and that proved to be a good decision as he was later transferred to this second division club.
 He was a talented striker and after several seasons in Iskra, he signed a contract with Čelik Zenica, and would make 18 appearances for the club in the Yugoslav First League.

-In 1985, he went to Turkey where he played for Kayserispor, Gençlerbirliği and Ankaragücü. Đurbuzović ended his playing career in 1990 after leaving Ankaragücü.
+In 1985, Đurbuzović went to Turkey where he played for Kayserispor, Gençlerbirliği and Ankaragücü.
+He ended his playing career in 1990 after leaving Ankaragücü.

 Managerial career

 Đurbuzović continued to play a significant role in Bosnian football as a manager.
 He firstly worked as the Bosnia and Herzegovina U17 national team head coach from 1995 until 1996.
-He then worked as the manager of Željezničar, with whom, in his second appointment, won the now disabled Bosnian Supercup in 2000.
-During 1999, Đurbuzović held the position of the senior Bosnia and Herzegovina national team assistant coach.
+He then worked as the manager of Željezničar, with whom, in his second appointment, won the Bosnian Supercup in 2000.
+During 1999, he held the position of the senior Bosnia and Herzegovina national team assistant coach.

-He also worked as a manager at Čelik Zenica and Travnik.
-As an assistant manager, Đurbuzović worked at Gaziantepspor and Denizlispor.
+Đurbuzović also worked as a manager at Čelik Zenica and Travnik.
+As an assistant manager, he worked at Gaziantepspor and Denizlispor.
 He came back to Željezničar and was appointed as assistant manager in June 2009, after which he got promoted to a manager in 2013.
 He left the post at the end of the 2013–14 season after finishing fourth in the Bosnian Premier League.

 During the 2014–15 season, Đurbuzović was the manager of Al-Muharraq in Bahrain.
 In November 2017, it was announced that he was assuming the position of manager of Olimpik. Đurbuzović parted ways with Olimpik on 2 April 2018.

+On 20 April 2024, Đurbuzović returned to Željezničar, getting appointed as the club's caretaker manager amidst an unexpected relegation battle.
+He was victorious in his first game back, beating Široki Brijeg 1–0 at home on 23 April.
+Following two more league wins over GOŠK Gabela and Tuzla City, Željezničar managed to avoid relegation with three games remaining. Đurbuzović finished the season with the club in sixth place, winning five and drawing one of their six remaining league games.
+On 12 June 2024, he was replaced as manager by Denis Ćorić on a permanent basis.